AlexanderLapygin/uids/packages/lib/uids/README.md

-# Welcome to the UIDs
+# Various implementations of UID (Unique Identifier)

-This is the core module of the uids monorepo.
+This module provides all implementations.

 <br>
   <p align="center">